 - It won’t be cheap.
 If all goes well, debt settlements can save you a lot of money, but the settlement negotiator will charge hefty fees that you’ll have to pay even if the settlement doesn’t work out.
 Most professional settlement negotiators will charge the fees up front, so they get paid no matter what happens with your settlement.
 And when the companies have you send your payments to them instead of to your creditor, most won’t start saving for your settlement offer until they’ve collected the full amount of their fees from you.
 So months may go by before you even begin the process of working toward a settlement.
 In the meantime, the creditor you’re not paying will tack on extra fees and report all those missed payments to the credit bureaus.
 Those extra fees can include late fees, over-limit fees, interest and finance charges.
 All this is added to the original debt.
 So while the consumer expects to settle their debts at 50¢ on the dollar, the savings isn’t based on the amount of debt you start with, but rather the amount of debt you end up with when you’re ready to make a settlement offer.
 That figure can be significantly larger than your original debt, so you’re not saving as much as you might expect.

 - Some operators in the debt relief services industry may use misleading marketing tactics.
 Some settlement companies have used dubious marketing and telemarketing to lure in new business.
-Concerns of players in the settlement industry making false claims about how much debt they can wipe out, how much it will cost, and how often they succeed in negotiating a favorable settlement for their customers are leading to new rules proposed by the FTC that may curb the worst of these abuses, but consumers should still be very careful when dealing with debt settlement negotiators and verify any claims that are made..
+Concerns of players in the settlement industry making false claims about how much debt they can wipe out, how much it will cost, and how often they succeed in negotiating a favorable settlement for their customers have led to new FTC rules that may curb the worst of these abuses, but consumers should still be very careful when dealing with debt settlement negotiators and verify any claims that are made.

 It’s good that consumers have choices available to them when facing their debts, from credit counseling to debt settlements to bankruptcy.
 But options like settlements carry many risks that should be weighed carefully before going forward.
 Any debt settlement negotiator who truly cares about their clients’ well being will discuss these risks thoroughly with new clients before they do anything else.
 Settlement operations that make glowing promises of big savings without mentioning any of the potential risks should be avoided.